puupee/puupee-api-go/docs/DateTimeSetKeyValueDto.md

 HasDurationSeconds returns a boolean if a field has been set.

-### SetDurationSecondsNil

-`func (o *DateTimeSetKeyValueDto) SetDurationSecondsNil(b bool)`

- SetDurationSecondsNil sets the value for DurationSeconds to be an explicit nil

-### UnsetDurationSeconds
-`func (o *DateTimeSetKeyValueDto) UnsetDurationSeconds()`

-UnsetDurationSeconds ensures that no value is present for DurationSeconds, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)